 For the preliminary matches you can find all the games by going to the chess24 profiles of the players, but it gets easier for the full 128-player knockout.
-After matches end we’re adding all the games to a normal tournament, so you can review then with computer analysis just as you could all the FIDE World Cup games (click on a result to open that game):
+After matches end we’re adding all the games to a normal tournament, so you can review them with computer analysis just as you could all the FIDE World Cup games (click on a result to open that game):

-And again, here are all the match results with a click on the name of a player taking you to his or her live commentary on the games:
+And again, here are all the match results, with a click on the name of a player taking you to his or her live commentary on the games:

 The top seed in the Banter Blitz Cup is of course World Champion Magnus Carlsen, who had a potentially tricky Round 1 match with 21-year-old Argentinian Grandmaster Alan Pichot.
 Magnus made it clear right from the start that he wasn’t planning on taking things easy!